 Protective Earthing to BS 7430

-One of the main benefits with a global earthing system is tying everything to the same reference (earth) creating a quasi equipotential surface.
-Practically, this makes adding future extensions to, or adding equipment a far simpler task to manage, without having to remember if a particular piece of equipment has to stay on separate earth or not, i.e. designing out the potential for human error in the future – future-proofing.
+So, one of the main benefits with a global earthing system is tying everything to the same reference (earth) creating a quasi equipotential surface.
+Therefore, adding future extensions to, or adding equipment a far simpler task to manage, without having to remember if a particular piece of equipment has to stay on separate earth or not, i.e. designing out the potential for human error in the future – future-proofing.

 Approving the design-work (compliance)

 The final piece in the overall design is the Validation and Verification (V&V).
 This consists of measuring the impedance of the overall earthing system when it reaches a point of practical completion and comparing the measured result again the predicted design outcome.

 So, in a perfect world, for a design that spans nearly 350m across the diagonal dimension, the test leads would normally extend out to at least 1,000m to escape the electrical influence of the electrode under test (see the previous blog).
 In a corner of West London, that was going to be a problem.